Section XII: Other College Policies

 “Qualified individual” means an individual who, with or without reasonable accommodation, can perform the essential functions of the employment position that such individual holds or desires.

-“Reasonable accommodation” may include making facilities used by employees readily accessible to usable by individuals with disabilities.
+“Reasonable accommodation” may include making facilities used by employees readily accessible to and usable by individuals with disabilities.
 It may also include job restructuring, a part-time or modified work schedule, reassignment, acquisition or modification of equipment or devices, appropriate adjustment or modification of examinations, training materials or policies, the provision of qualified readers or interpreters, and other similar accommodations.

 “Undue hardship” means an action requiring significant difficulty or expense when considered in light of the following factors: the nature and cost of the accommodation; the impact of such accommodation upon the budget and operation of CNM; the overall financial resources of CNM; the overall size of CNM with respect to the number of its employees; the number, type, and location of CNM’s facilities; the composition, structure, and functions of CNM’s workforce; and the geographic separateness, administrative, or fiscal relationship of the facility or facilities in question to CNM.